 - Connective tissue disease

 - Heart attack

 - Inflammatory bowel disease (IBD)

 - Rheumatic fever

 This list is not all inclusive.

-Strawberries are a good source of folate (or folic acid; the synthetic version of the naturally occurring B vitamin) Folic acid can help in the development of healthy baby, namely the brain, skull and spine.
+Strawberries are a good source of folate (or folic acid; the synthetic version of the naturally occurring B vitamin) Folic acid can help in the development of a healthy baby, namely the brain, skull, and spine.
 And it may also prevent spina bifida and other birth defects.

 All this talk about strawberries has made me hungry…

 Over 80% of the strawberries produced in the United Sates are grown in California.

 They produce over 1 billion pounds of strawberries a year!